e2b-dev/e2b-cookbook/guides/ai-github-developer-py/guide/README.md

 from rich.console import Console from rich.theme import Theme
 ```
-We determine the directory where we clone the repo in the sandbox.
-We pick theme for printing the sandbox actions.
+We determine the directory where the AI developer will clone the user's repo in the sandbox.
+Using `Rich`, we pick a theme for printing the sandbox actions.

 ```python
 REPO_DIRECTORY = "/home/user/repo"